A Cleaner World Blog

 What’s the difference between an Overcoat, a Topcoat, and a Trench Coat?

 Overcoat – A long-sleeved coat that falls below the knee made from a heavy fabric like wool.
 It can be single- or double-breasted and typically has a single vent in the back.
-While wool isn’t waterproof, it is water-resistant and can hold 20% of its weight in water before feeling wet.
+Wool is water-resistant and can hold 20% of its weight in water before feeling wet.

 Topcoat – A topcoat is a lighter-weight and shorter version of the overcoat, never going below the knee